jack-tsao/amr_ui/README.md

 ---

-## ⚠️ Watch the tutorial videos first
+## ⚠️ Watch the tutorial videos on the robot first

 Two walkthrough videos sit next to this README: